-My thinking is that lightning is more attracted to the metal frames of solar panels when the frames are more positively charged (the ground is positive), which is why I temporarily disconnect the ground wire (from earth to the panel frames) at the electrical panel when lightning storms approach.
-In other words, I don't want solar panels acting as lightning rods, and don't want a lightning strike near my ground plate to enter any part of my solar system through the ground wire, wherefore I just disconnect the ground wire (with the turn of a screw) as soon as it enters the house (at the electrical panel).
+My thinking is that lightning is more attracted to the metal frames of solar panels when the frames are more positively charged (the ground is positive), which is why I temporarily disconnect the ground wire at the electrical panel when lightning storms approach.
+In other words, I don't want solar panels acting as lightning rods, and moreover don't want a lightning strike on the ground near my ground plate to enter any part of my solar system through the ground wire, wherefore I just disconnect the ground wire (with the turn of a screw at the electrical panel) as soon as it enters the house.
 This is an important precaution you can take in the trib, if you think it's wise for your system.
 If your ground rod/plate is near a buried part of solid rock, lightning, if it strikes the wet solid rock jutting above ground level, could enter the ground wire.
 My ground plate is as near as a foot from solid rock.

 I've read those who opinionate that the panels need to be grounded to earth in case of lightning, but my ground wire from the frames of panels is just 10-gauge, not thick enough to transfer the power from a direct lightning strike.
-Some insist that the secondary use of the frame's ground wire is for lightning protection, and that 6-gauge wire should be used, but I don't think 6 is large enough, anyway, for a direct strike.
+Some insist that the secondary use of the frame's ground wire is for lightning protection, and that 6-gauge wire should be used, but I don't think 6 is large enough, anyway, for even a small strike.
 The primary purpose: "Grounding the panels is a safety feature to prevent electrical shock in case the wiring touches the frame."
-I opted to just be careful, and disconnected that ground wire to keep it from reaching the earth.
+I figure that my panel frames will never have an electrical current.

 Some say that lightning rods can be installed higher up on the roof than the solar panels, but even that makes me nervous, as a fork in the lighting can hit a panel once the entire lightning beam has been attracted to the lightning rod.
 I'm thinking that if the panels are not grounded at all, the panels will simply hide, invisible from lightning.
-In all my life, lightning has struck the house I was in only once, but you have probably not had even one strike in all your life.
 Why have a lightning rod to attract lightning?
-Plus, the size of ground wires recommended for lightning rods in homes is very thick = very expensive:
+You need big "wire" too, as thick as your finger:

 I do not have a copy of NFPA 780-2004 which explains lightning protection procedures.
 Hope somebody can answer a few questions.
 I am connecting a lightning ground rod to a cross on top of a church.
 The print specifies that the lightning ground wire be run INSIDE the building through emt and that the emt should be spaced 6ft from any other wiring or metal structure.
 It also says that the ground wire be #1AWG [= size of wire].
 Now first of all, I didn't think lightning protection was allowed to be run indoors.
 Nor does it even sound like a good idea.
 And the #1AWG seems a bit undersized.
 Anybody have any input on this? "

 If you're like many who loath to purchase arrestors / suppressors (some say they are unnecessary / useless), you may find yourself trusting in circuit breakers and fuses for trib insurance.
 When lightning arrestors are being discussed by solar-power people, the primary danger may be from electric-grid wires in the area (because many people on solar are also on the electric grid), but in the trib we can disconnect from the grid.
-Having two circuit breakers / fuses in any electrical line might (I wouldn't know for sure) act as an effective "lightning arrestor" (so long as you shut the breakers off in a storm).
-If the lightning power jumps the first breaker's gap, then hopefully, there won't be enough to jump the second breaker's gap (but we wouldn't know for sure, and there's no way to test it).
+Having two circuit breakers in any electrical line might (I wouldn't know for sure) act as an effective "lightning arrestor" (so long as you shut the breakers off in a storm).
+If the lightning's power jumps the first breaker's gap, then hopefully, there won't be much left to jump the second breaker's gap (but we wouldn't know for sure, and there's no way to test it).